AP News Digest 3:25 am | Federal News Network

 ——————-

-SEXUAL MISCONDUCT-DANNY MASTERSON — Rape allegations aired against “That 70s Show” actor Danny Masterson.
-SENT: 920 words, photos.

-CARDI B-TATTOO TRIAL — Lawyer: Cardi B “humiliated” man with racy image on mixtape.
-SENT: 530 words, photo.
+CARDI B-TATTOO TRIAL — Cardi B battles with lawyer in racy mixtape artwork case.
+SENT: 690 words, photos.

-SEXUAL MISCONDUCT-KEVIN SPACEY — Kevin Spacey finishes testimony at New York civil sex abuse trial.
-SENT: 480 words, photos, video.
+SEXUAL MISCONDUCT-DANNY MASTERSON — Woman testifies Danny Masterson raped, choked her in 2003.
+SENT: 860 words, photos.

-MLB-PLAYOFF PRIMER — Yankees-Astros open ALCS; Phillies lead Padres in NLCS.
-SENT: 840 words, photos.
+CHINA-PANDAS — Pandas sent by China arrive in Qatar ahead of World Cup.
+SENT: 300 words, photos.

 ——————-